eggplantbren/LBRYnomics2/README.md

 # LBRYnomics2

-This is a program which runs on a LBRY wallet server.
+This is a program which runs on a LBRY wallet server (it has to be v0.92 which is old, and it has to have extra database indexes added, so this code is of historical interest only).
 Periodically, it measures various quantities from both the wallet server's `claims.db` database and LBRY Inc's APIs, saving the measurements to its own database.
 It also generates plots of the history of the quantities it